lhmouse/asteria/doc/quick-guide.md

 ## Lambdas

-The most common scenario where lambdas are useful is probably sorting.
+Lambdas are anonymous functions.
+The most common scenario where lambdas are useful is probably sorting and searching.
 For example, in order to sort an array of integers in ascending order, we do

 ```
 #1:1> std.array.sort([8,4,6,9,2,5,3,0,1,7])